globus/globus-compute/docs/executor.rst

     (authenticated) user.
 You are welcome to use it, but please limit the size and number of functions you send to this endpoint as it is a shared resource that is (intentionally) not very powerful.
-It's primary intended purpose is for an introduction to the funcX toolset.
+It's primary intended purpose is for an introduction to the Globus Compute toolset.

 Second, the waiting -- or "blocking" -- for a result is automatic.
 The
 |.submit()|_ call returns a |Future|_ immediately; the actual HTTP call to the
-funcX web-services will not have occurred yet, and neither will the task even been executed (remotely), much less a result received.
+Globus Compute web-services will not have occurred yet, and neither will the task even been executed (remotely), much less a result received.
 The |.result()|_ call blocks ("waits") until all of that has completed, and the result has been received from the upstream services.

-Third, |FuncXExecutor|_ objects can be used as context managers (the ``with`` statement).
-Underneath the hood, the |FuncXExecutor|_ class uses threads to implement the asynchronous interface -- a thread to coalesce and submit tasks, and a thread to watch for incoming results.
-The |FuncXExecutor|_ logic cannot determine when it will no longer receive tasks (i.e., no more |.submit()|_ calls) and so cannot prematurely shutdown.
+Third, |Executor|_ objects can be used as context managers (the ``with`` statement).
+Underneath the hood, the |Executor|_ class uses threads to implement the asynchronous interface -- a thread to coalesce and submit tasks, and a thread to watch for incoming results.
+The |Executor|_ logic cannot determine when it will no longer receive tasks (i.e., no more |.submit()|_ calls) and so cannot prematurely shutdown.
 Thus, it must be told, either explicitly with a call to |.shutdown()|_, or implicitly when used as a context